-Owner/ annuitant Beneficiary Income option Deceased At death Income at death Tax implications Tom Carol Carol Single e Tom Carol has the following options: Option A: Transfer the proceeds (at current market value) The income ends.
-Option A: Carol can request a new lifetime guaranteed income to be calculated A tax slip is issued to Tom reporting the greater of the market value of the contract on the date of death or the death benefit. and any existing benefits, intact, to a new RRSP Sun Life GIFs contract she owns, subject to administrative rules and applicable legislation. based on her age, sex, current market value and current minimum income rates.
+Owner/ annuitant Beneficiary Deceased At death of the annuitant Tax implications Tom Carol Tom Carol has the following options: Option A: Transfer the proceeds (at current market value) and any existing benefits, intact, to a new RRSP Sun Life GIFs contract owned by her, subject to administrative policies and applicable legislation.
+A tax slip is issued to Tom reporting the greater of the market value of the contract on the date of death or the death benefit.
 Options A and B: Offsetting tax slips are issued to Carol for the tax-free transfer.
 This defers taxation of the transferred proceeds.
 Option B: Transfer the death benefit to an RRSP or a RRIF she owns.
-Option C: If the final payment is greater than the amount reported to Tom, this Option C: Receive the death benefit as a cash payment. increased amount is taxable to Carol.
-Tom Carol Joint life ife Tom Carol has the following options: Option A: Transfer the proceeds (at current market value) Option A: Payments will continue unchanged in the new contract in Carol's name.
-Options B and C: A tax slip is issued to Tom reporting the greater of the market value of the contract on the date of death or the death benefit. and any existing benefits, intact, to a new RRSP Sun Life GIFs contract she owns, subject to administrative rules and applicable legislation.
-The lifetime guaranteed income ends.
-Options A and B: Offsetting tax slips are issued to Carol for the tax-free transfer.
-This defers taxation of the transferred proceeds.
-Option B: Transfer the death benefit to an RRSP or a RRIF she owns.
-Option C: If the final payment is greater than the amount reported to Tom, this Option C: Receive the death benefit as a cash payment. increased amount is taxable to Carol.
+Option C: If the final payment is greater than the amount reported to Tom, this increased Option C: Receive the death benefit as a cash payment. amount is taxable to Carol.
+Tom John Tom The contract ends.
+A tax slip is issued to Tom's estate reporting The death benefit is paid to John. the greater of the market value of the contract on the date of death or the death benefit.
+For any income earned between the date of death and the settlement date, John receives a tax slip.